pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 - ``time_estimate`` -
   an estimated duration for that class of trials.

-We can achieve further customization if we want by implementing the following:
+We can achieve further customization by implementing the following optional methods:

 - ``finalize_definition`` -
   customizes the trial's definition over and above what is inherited from the node.